borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 of the options from the original configuration file *and* the options from the include.

-<span class="minilink minilink-addedin">Prior to version 1.6.0</span> When the
-same option appeared in both the local file and the merged include, the local file's value took precedence—meaning the included value was ignored in favor of the local one.
-But see below about deep merge in version 1.6.0+.

 Note that this `<<` include merging syntax is only for merging in mappings (configuration options and their values).
 But if you'd like to include a single value directly, please see the above about standard includes.